Jayme-T/I_need_help_page/README.md

 slack.

 We are just now getting started creating the site.
-Please feel free to ask questoins or make suggesting
+Please feel free to ask questions or make suggestions